 Thursdays, 7-8:15 a.m.
 Men.
 Contact: Don Duquette at firstname.lastname@example.org or (818) 248-6494.
 This group is meeting at St. Luke's Anglican Church's Office for fellowship and study.

 Sundays.
 Young Families' Fellowship.
 Contact Kathy Putman @ (626) 755-5117 or email@example.com.
-This group for young families meets Sundays after church for study and prayer, with a fellowship gathering on the first Sunday of the month.
+This group for young families meets Sundays before church (8:45am) for study and prayer.

 BIBLE STUDY SUGGESTIONS